MURobotics/GZROS-Software-Tutorials/README.md

 There are two ways we can do this, either by the command line, or through the desktop.

 #### Step 2 (Desktop Version):
-On the virtual macine, open up firefox
+On the virtual macine, open firefox from the start menu.

-Then, copy this [link](https://github.com/MURobotics/TemplateDockerGZ) into your firefox browser.
+Then, go to this [link](https://github.com/MURobotics/TemplateDockerGZ) with your firefox browser.

 Press the 'Clone' or 'Code' Button and download the zip into your project folder.

-Then, right click the donloaded zip to extract it.
+Then, right click the donloaded zip to extract the folder.

 Lastly, right click the .zip folder to delete it